-To activate the DAQ, go into the menu and set the USB DAQ to "On" by holding button (1, fig. 8) in position B " $\mathbf{\nabla}$ " for 3 seconds.
+To activate the DAQ, enter the menu and set the DDA DAQ to "On" by holding switch (1, fig. 8) in position B "▼" for 3 seconds.

 START and STOP the lap separator by pressing the high beam FLASH button (12, fig. 5) on the left-hand handlebar switch.

-If the USB function is active and the display is suddenly switched off (Key-Off), the function is switched off automatically.
+If the DDA function is active and the display is suddenly switched off (Key-Off), the function is switched off automatically.

-Frase USB
+Erase DDA

-This function enables you to delete the data saved on the USB DAQ: the DAQ must be connected to the motorcycle wiring.

-To delete the data, go into the menu and select the "Erase USB" page.
+This function is used to erase all the data stored on the data acquisition DDA (not supplied as standard with this model, but available for purchase from the Ducati sales network): the DAQ must be connected to the motorcycle wiring.
+To delete the data, enter the menu and select the "Erase DDA" page.

-If you hold the button (1, fig. 8) in position B "▼" for 3 seconds and the USB DAO is not acquiring data, the message "WAIT..." appears on the display for 10 seconds.
-After 10 seconds, the message "OK" appears for 2 seconds, to confirm that the data has been deleted
+If you hold the switch (1, fig. 8) in position B "▼" for 3 seconds and the DDA DAQ is not acquiring data, the message "WAIT..." appears on the display for 10 seconds.
+After 10 seconds, the message "OK" appears for 2 seconds, to confirm that the data has been deleted.

-If you hold the button (1, fig. 8) in position B " $\mathbf{\nabla}$ " for 3 seconds and the USB DAQ is acquiring data, the DAQ memory is not cleared and the display shows the message "FRASE FAIL" for 2 seconds
+If you hold the switch (1, fig. 8) in position B "▼" for 3 seconds and the DDA DAQ is acquiring data, the DAQ memory is not cleared and the display shows the message "FAIL" for 2 seconds.

-Clock setting
+Clock setting function

-To set the clock, select the "TIME Set" page from the menu.
-From this page, if you press button (1, fig. 8) in position B " \checkmark " for 3 seconds, you enter clock setting mode.
-On entering this function, the message "AM" flashes on the display; if you press button (1, fig. 8) in position B " \checkmark ", the message "PM" flashes on the display; pressing button (1, fig. 8) in position B " \checkmark " as second time returns you to the previous step (if the time is 00:00, when you switch from AM to PM the time 12:00 will appear);
+This function is used to set the clock time.
+To set the clock, enter the menu and select the "TIME Set" page.

+From this page, if you press switch (1, fig. 8) in position B "▼" for 3 seconds, you enter clock setting mode.

+On entering this function, the message "AM" flashes on the display; if you press switch (1, fig. 8) in position B "▼", the message "PM" flashes on the display; pressing switch (1, fig. 8) in position B "▼" as second time returns you to the previous step (if the time is 00:00, when you switch from AM to PM the time 12:00 will appear):
-if you press the button (1, fig. 8) in position A " \blacktriangle ", you can set the hours, which start flashing.
-Each time you press the button in position B " \blacktriangledown ", the count advances cyclically in steps of 1 hour; if you hold the button down in position B

-" ∇ ", the count advances cyclically in steps of 1 hour every second (when the button is held down continuously, the hours do not flash).
+if you press the switch (1, fig. 8) in position A "\(\Lambda \)", you can set the hours, which start flashing.
+Each time you press the switch in position B "\(\nblue\)", the count advances cyclically in steps of 1 hour; if you hold the switch down in position B "▼", the count advances cyclically in steps of 1 hour every second (when the switch is held down continuously, the hours do not flash):

-If you press button (1, fig. 8) in position A " \blacktriangle ", you enter the minutes setting mode and the minute digits will start flashing.
-Each time you press the button in position B " \blacktriangledown ", the count advances cyclically in steps of 1 minute; if you hold the button down in position B " \blacktriangledown ", the count advances cyclically in steps of 1 minute every second.
-If the button is held pressed in position B " \blacktriangledown " for more than 5 seconds, the minutes advance by 1 every 100 ms (when the button is held in position B " \blacktriangledown " continuously, the seconds do not flash).
-If you switch the button to position A " \clubsuit ", the system exits setting mode and displays the newly set time.
+if you press switch (1, fig. 8) in position A "▲", you enter the minutes setting mode and the minute digits will start flashing.
+Each time you press the switch in position B "▼". the count advances cyclically in steps of 1 minute; if you hold the switch down in position B "▼", the count advances cyclically in steps of 1 minute every second.
+If the switch is held pressed in position B "▼" for more than 5 seconds, the minutes advance by 1 every 100 ms (when the switch is held in position B "▼" continuously, the seconds do not flash): if you press the switch in position A "A", the system exits setting mode and displays the newly set time.